 The Financial Accounting Standards Board (FASB) has issued Accounting Standards Update (ASU) 2014-18, Business Combinations (Topic 805): Accounting for Identifiable Intangible Assets in a Business Combination.
 Private companies that choose to adopt this alternative will no longer recognize (or otherwise consider the fair value of) certain customer-related intangible assets or those attributable to noncompetition agreements acquired in business combinations and certain other qualifying transactions.
 Instead, these amounts will be included as a part of goodwill.

 An entity must qualify as a private company in accordance with ASU 2013-12 to be eligible to apply the accounting alternative.
-(See our January 2014 Alert for a more thorough discussion of the distinction between a public and nonpublic business entity.)
 Entities electing the accounting alternative that allows for not recognizing certain intangible assets must also adopt the accounting alternative for amortizing goodwill (ASU 2014-02).
 Note also that not-for-profits and employee benefit plans are specifically excluded.

 This accounting alternative grew out of a Private Company Council (PCC) proposal that was endorsed by the FASB in November 2014 after comments from private company stakeholders were taken into consideration.
 The PCC was formed in May 2012 to improve the standard-setting process for private companies that prepare financial statements in accordance with US generally accepted accounting principles (GAAP).